-This bill helps youth live with a loving family by ensuring judges proactively monitor the child's progress in the RTC and monitor the plan to quickly and successfully return the child to a family.
+This bill helps youth live with a loving family by:

+- Ensuring judges proactively monitor the child's progress in the RTC and monitor the plan to quickly and successfully return the child to a family. - Outlining new duties for attorneys or CASA volunteers representing children placed in RTCs. - Ensuring parents are able to participate in meetings about their child's treatment in an RTC.